cgwire/kitsu/docs/batch-action/README.md

 You have to name your thumbnails as sequence_shot.

-## Create assets from a CSV spreadsheet file
+## Create Assets from a CSV Spreadsheet File

 You may already have your asset list ready in a spreadsheet file.
 With Kitsu, you have two ways to import them; the first is to import a `.csv` file, the second is to copy-paste your data directly into Kitsu.